Great Tibet Tour Logo GREAT TIBET TOUR ®

 How to get to Mt.Makalu?

 We will drive you from Lhasa along the China-Nepal Highway through Gyantse, Shigatse to Shegar, 670 kilometers, which takes two days.
 Then move westward to Yupa town, and this journey is about 120 km.
-Next take a cart to the south, along the Gamma Tsangpo river valley, finally arrive at Shajitang Base Camp (3,600 m), and the last part of the journey is about 60 km.
+Next take a cart to the south, along the Gamma Tsangpo river valley, and finally arrive at Shajitang Base Camp (3,600 m), and the last part of the journey is about 60 km.

 4. Cho Oyu—The 6th Highest Peak on Earth